 - any timekeeping plans (to manage expectations - is this a free form or strict agenda?)

 - hands over to the (first) substantive expert

 - facilitates discussion of the substantive agenda themselves

 3. Closing the call

 When either the time is up, or all topics have been exhausted, the chair:

 - asks if anyone has anything else to add or ask before closing the call

-- reminds everyone that there is another call in two weeks and asks for suggested topics for that call
+- reminds everyone that there is another call in a month and asks for suggested topics for that call

 - explains that the minutes will be sent out for review